-- the Bursary is given details of any foreign currency / travellers cheques etc and agree collection requirements (typically the GL needs to sign and produce relevant documentation at a bank or airport terminal) - arrangements are made for a trip briefing with parents which covers: - the itinerary, including meeting and collection points - contact details for hotels / hostels/ names and addresses of host families - \circ the number of the school mobile phone issued to the GL - the kit, equipment, dress code of country and money requirements for students - the expected rules of behaviour for the trip and the arrangements where such rules are not followed by students (including possibility of sending students home at parents expense); this includes, alcohol, tobacco etc usage - the arrangements for dealing with emergencies and informing parents of them - the arrangements for communicating with parents in the even of return from the trip being delayed - the need to notify the school of contact with an infectious disease 4 weeks before travelling - $\circ ~~$ the reasons for why a consent form is essential - the need for a copy of each students passport - All parents are sent a copy of the consent form (modelled as appropriate on the government Consent for school trips and other off-site activities template) and the return date.

-- Arrangements are made with the catering department for any catering requirements. - Students are briefed on the expected standards of behaviour and on cultural differences. - Travelling first aid kit(s) are booked from the school Medical Centre
+- the Bursary is given details of any foreign currency / travellers cheques etc and agree collection requirements (typically the GL needs to sign and produce relevant documentation at a bank or airport terminal) - arrangements are made for a trip briefing with parents which covers: - the itinerary, including meeting and collection points - contact details for hotels / hostels/ names and addresses of host families - the number of the school mobile phone issued to the GL - the kit, equipment, dress code of country and money requirements for students - the expected rules of behaviour for the trip and the arrangements where such rules are not followed by students (including possibility of sending students home at parents expense); this includes, alcohol, tobacco etc usage - the arrangements for dealing with emergencies and informing parents of them - the arrangements for communicating with parents in the even of return from the trip being delayed - the need to notify the school of contact with an infectious disease 4 weeks before travelling - o the reasons for why a consent form is essential - the need for a copy of each students passport - All parents are sent a copy of the consent form for overseas and overnight trips.
+All other trips are covered by the consent forms signed upon admission. and the return date.
+Guidance on consent forms can be found here https://oeapng.info/search-results/?download search=consent+forms - Arrangements are made with the catering department for any catering requirements. - Students are briefed on the expected standards of behaviour and on cultural differences. - Travelling first aid kit(s) are booked from the school Medical Centre